bdlb77/playfab-challenges/challenges/Challenge02.md

 ## Implement Registration and Login in a Web App

 Add a login/signup form to your web app.
 Use the APIs you enabled in the previous step.
+Also, implement the required `login and register functions` found in [`playfabService.ts`](../app/src/lib/services/playfabService.ts).

 Verify your solution works end to end, i.e. you can register a user, login with the newly created user and capture the value of the `SessionTicket` returned from the API.

 Exactly how you implement this is up to you, although you can use the following code as a starting point:

 `https://svelte.dev/repl/ca967b45a5aa47b2bb2f9118eb79eefe?version=3.50.1`

+> NOTE: in `hooks.server.ts` , this is where you'll want to pass the PlayFabID to each request for the user.
+> currently, it is hard-coded to a SAMPLE user
+>```typescript
+> event.locals.user = { playfabId: "SAMPLE" };
+> ```
+> You will need to remove this when you want to verify that your user is successfully logged in.

 Congratulations!
 You have successfully enabled User Registration and Login, and created a User on your XRServer instance!